Whether you are sensitive to bumps in the night or sleep like a rock, sound has the potential to affect your rest and your health.

 - Double-pane windows and heavy blinds can dampen some street noise, and there are also different types of acoustic tiles and insulation that could further reduce noise levels from outdoors.

-- Utilize white noise the same as you would for indoor noises.
+- Utilize white noise or consistent background noise the same as you would for indoor noises.

 - Try earplugs if you live in a very loud space.